wweitzel/ngx-joystick/projects/ngx-joystick/README.md

 # NgxJoystick

-NgxJoystick is an angular wrapper around the [nipplejs](https://yoannmoi.net/nipplejs/) library.
-It is a component providing joystick functionality to your angular application.
+NgxJoystick is an angular joystick component.
+It is a wrapper around the [nipplejs](https://yoannmoi.net/nipplejs/) library providing joystick functionality to your angular application.

 ## Demo